-From the stakeholder consultations, the Authority concluded that while there may be flaws in the existing arrangements, there are no demands for the arrangements to be abolished in its entirety or even made voluntary.
-While this conclusion on its own does not establish that the benefits of mandatory home indemnity insurance schemes exceed the costs it does provide support for such a hypothesis.
+From the stakeholder consultations, the Authority concluded that while there may be flaws in the existing arrangements, there are no demands for the arrangements to be abolished in their entirety.
+While this conclusion on its own does not establish that the benefits of mandatory home indemnity insurance schemes exceed the costs, it does provide support for such a hypothesis.